Skip to main content

 If you blindly call getClass().hashCode(), you might be comparing a real entity with a Hibernate proxy of that same entity.
 From equals() contract perspective, these are different classes.
 Your logic breaks.
 Again.

-The fix?
 Use Hibernate's tools to get the effective class:

 static Class<?> getEffectiveClass(Object object) {